 The following is a review of Den Skyldige (also known as ‘The Guilty’) — Directed by Gustav Möller.

-The Danish single-location thriller, Den Skyldige, is the debut film of Swedish director Gustav Möller, a former student at the National Film School of Denmark, and it revolves around a frustrated police officer at an emergency call center. (more…)
+The Danish single-location thriller, Den Skyldige, is the debut film of Swedish-born director Gustav Möller, a former student at the National Film School of Denmark, and it revolves around a frustrated police officer at an emergency call center. (more…)